subugoe/metrics-website/_posts/2017-02-03-new-dfg-project-started.markdown

 parent: news
 ref: welcome
 ---
-On 1 January 2017 the DFG-funded project \*metrics - MEasuring The Reliability and Perceptions of Indicators for interactions with sCientific productS has been launched.
+On 1 January 2017 the DFG-funded project \*metrics - MEasuring The Reliability and Perceptions of Indicators for interactions with sCientific productS was launched.
 The partners (Göttingen State and University Library (SUB Göttingen), ZBW – Leibniz Information Centre for Economics, GESIS Leibniz-Institute for the Social Sciences and Verbundzentrale des gemeinsamen Bibliotheksverbunds (VZG) - common library network of seven German federal states) discussed the objectives and activities for the next two years in a kick-off meeting on 1 and 2 February 2017 in Göttingen.

 ![Gruppenfoto]({{ site.url }}/img/bilder_team/gruppenfoto.png "Gruppenfoto"){: style="min-width: 100%" }